folkertdev/reversible-debugger/bachelor-thesis/thesis.md

         }
 ```

 The message queue is global and thus also lives in the `ExecutionState`.
-Finally we need a way of peeking into values, to see whether they are functions and if so, to
+Finally we need a way of inspecting values, to see whether they are functions and if so, to
 extract their bodies for application.

 ## Running and Debugging Programs {#running-debugging}